 The diagnosis can be made by observing the characteristic changes in the skin.
 Specialized tests are not necessary.

 Corns and calluses can be treated with many types of medicated products to chemically pare down the thickened, dead skin.
+Many products are available for use as home remedies.
 These products all share the same active

 Salicylic acid is a keratolytic, which means it dissolves the protein (keratin) that makes up most of both the corn and the thick layer of dead skin which often tops it.
 Used as indicated on the package directions, these products are gentle and safe for most people.
 Salicylic-acid treatments are available in different forms including